Trusted WordPress tutorials, when you need them most.

 Once you are satisfied with the form, don’t forget to store your changes.

-Adding GDPR Compliant Form to WordPress
+Step 3: Adding GDPR-Compliant Form to Your WordPress Site

 You can simply click the ‘Embed’ button at the top of the form builder to get started.